3 days in Berlin may not be enough time to see this sprawling city, but you can still see a lot in that time!

 Reichstag

-The Reichstag is one of the most iconic places in Berlin, and one you shouldn’t miss out on.
+The Reichstag building is one of the most iconic places in Berlin and one you shouldn’t miss out on.

-It’s an imposing building from a distance and is even more impressive when you get up close.
+It’s the home of the German parliament and an imposing building from a distance and is even more impressive when you get up close and can see the glass dome at the top.

-The building is the scene of some famous historical moments, not least when it was set on fire shortly after Hitler was sworn in as Chancellor.
+The building is the scene of some famous historical moments, not least when it was set on fire shortly after Hitler was sworn in as Chancellor at the start of the Third Reich.

 It’s well worth a visit if you want to learn more about the history of Germany, and the history of the building itself.